Developing sustainable municipal waste services

 Conditions for effective and efficient waste management in Kosovo have been greatly improved.
-A legal framework has been created and preliminary waste management plans drafted in the majority of municipalities and first steps taken in implementing operational plans.
+An enabling legal framework has been created, municipal waste management plans drafted in the majority of municipalities and first steps taken in implementing operational plans.
 The required infrastructure in partner municipalities has been improved.
 A growing understanding of modern waste management at municipal level and among citizens has led to a reduction in both environmental pollution and health risks.

-There has also been a marked improvement in the ability of the partners to communicate and cooperate across a wide range of areas.
-Municipalities are beginning to work together, share experiences and learn from one another.
-For example, a forum has been set up within the municipalities’ association, in which municipal leaders and representatives of ministries meet regularly to share information and views on technical, legal and policy issues.
+There has also been a recognisable improvement in the capacities of the partners to communicate and cooperate across a wide range of topics.
+Municipalities are paving the way for further cooperation and for sharing experiences and learning from one another.
+For example, a forum has been set up, in which municipal leaders and representatives of ministries meet regularly to share information and views on technical, legal and policy issues.